[5 MIN READ]

 Clutter: It’s more than just too much stuff

-Clutter consists of more than a pile of unmatched socks that never seems to get any smaller.
-Or having a box of items you’ve been meaning to donate that has a permanent spot in the trunk of your car.
+Clutter is more than a pile of unmatched socks that never seems to get any smaller.
+Or a box of items you’ve been meaning to donate that has a permanent spot in the trunk of your car.

 Clutter is a sign of uncontrolled excess.
 Too much stuff.
 Too many thoughts.
 Too many responsibilities.

-- Start small by decluttering and cleaning in 5 to 10-minute intervals and increase your time once you’ve built up momentum.
+- Start small by tidying up and cleaning in 5- to 10-minute intervals and increase your time once you’ve built up momentum.

 - Donate or throw away one item a day for a year and you’ll have removed 365 items from your home with minimal effort and a big sense of accomplishment.

-- Check over your home office space, whether it’s a dedicated room or a corner of the dining room table.
+- If you have a cluttered home office workspace, whether it’s a dedicated room or a corner of the dining room table, give it some attention.
 Organize your papers and office supplies and put everything away every night.
-As a remote worker, it may be hard to end your workday because you’re at home.
-It can help to close out the day if you put papers away and shut down your computer—and then walk away!

 - Take before-and-after photos as you tackle each area or room.
 Keeping track of your progress can help keep you motivated and actively involved in the decluttering process.